-I want to put in a plug for Twila Custer Crazy Horse Campground.
+I want to put in a plug for Twila at the Custer Crazy Horse Campground.
 She made us feel very welcome and gave us great off season rates.
 We decided to stay an extra night.
 These people are new owners of the campground and they want you to check them out.
 If you are in the area give them a try.
 We will certainly stay with them again.
 You can view their website here.

 Elevation Changes During the Day

 The day started at 5,528 feet and ended at 5,556 feet.
 The highest altitude was 5,965 feet and the lowest altitude was 3,244 feet.

 Track Log for Today